Pivot-Studio/ps-cli/README.md

 ## description

-A highly customized CLI tool
+A highly customized CLI tool supporting for npm、pnpm and yarn.
+No more agonizing about switching between different package managers for different projects.

 ## start